A question I am often asked by parents in the winter is “how do I get my sick baby to sleep”?

 Cold season is now in full swing, which means we are all exposed to more germs on the daily commute, in the office or when we’re out and about.

 The same is true for our children when colds and bugs are doing the rounds at nursery and school.

-It’s common for things to be going well on the sleep front, then all of a sudden everything is derailed by an illness, and you find yourself unsure how to get things back on track.
-The good news is, if your child was a good sleeper prior to an illness, getting him sleeping well again isn’t going to be as hard as you think because the foundation has already been laid.
+It’s common for things to be going well on the sleep front, then everything is derailed by an illness.
+Then you find yourself unsure how to get things back on track.
+The good news is, if your child was a good sleeper prior to an illness, getting him sleeping well again isn’t going to be as hard as you think.
+This is because the foundation has already been laid!

-If your child has a high temperature or a sickness bug, your doctor may suggest some extra fluids in the night.
-Hopefully the extra feeds will only be needed for a few nights (again, follow the advice of your doctor, but in many cases your little one should be on the mend within a few days.
+If your child has a high temperature or a sickness bug, your doctor may suggest extra fluids at night.
+Hopefully you’ll only need the extra feeds for a few nights.
+Again, follow the advice of your doctor, but in many cases your little one should be on the mend within a few days.

-It might take a night or two, but the foundation is already there and his sleep skills are already established, he’ll just need a few gentle reminders.
+It might take a night or two, but the foundation is already there and his sleep skills are already established.
+He’ll just need a few gentle reminders.
 Usually, it doesn’t take more than a few nights.